Is France Paralyzed after 2024 elections? - Learn French with News #16

 Directly after the elections, Gabriel Attal, the current Prime Minister, announced that he would hand in his resignation to Emmanuel Macron on Monday morning.

-You might think he did this after the presidential camp lost its elections, but in reality, it's a tradition for the Prime Minister to resign after a new election, a new legislative election.
+You might think that he did this after the presidential camp lost its elections, but in reality, it's a tradition for the Prime Minister to resign after a new election, a new legislative election.

 And Emmanuel Macron was quick to announce that he did not accept the resignation.